These s'mores bars are admittedly a little messy, but SO worth it... truly the perfect summer treat!

 - 4 1.55 ounce milk chocolate bars

-- In a stand mixer using the paddle attachment, cream the butter with the brown sugar until combined.
-Add the egg replacer and honey and continue to beat.
+- Using a hand mixer or a stand mixer fitted with the paddle attachment, cream the butter with the brown sugar until combined.
+Add the honey and egg replacer and continue to beat.

 - Remove from broiler and allow to cool completely before slicing into bars.